SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 load that file, *Unselect All Data*, select just those data sets to be fitted, and *Send To Fitting*.
 Either way, the result should be that for *n* data sets you have 2\ *n* graphs (*n* of the data and model fit, and *n* of the resulting residuals).
 But it may be helpful to minimise the residuals plots for clarity.
+Also see :ref:`Assessing_Fit_Quality`.

 *NB: If you need to use a customized model, you must ensure that model is available* *first (see* :ref:`Adding_your_own_models` *).*